 Since Harry in the above example started the fight by assaulting Greg with his fist, Greg was justified to protect himself by holding up his weapon.
 The fact that Greg merely displayed the knife and did not try to use it demonstrates that Greg was acting in a measured way and did not use more force than necessary to deflect Harry’s threat.

 This consent defense usually comes into play in the arena of sports such as boxing or fencing where physical contact is part of the game.
-If the criminal defense attorney can show that the accuser somehow consented to be assaulted, then the assault charges will not stand.
+If we can show that the accuser somehow consented to be assaulted, then the assault charges will not stand.

 Note that Nevada law prohibits duels.8